-Allow the system to fully resume before swiping your finger across the sensor.
+Allow the system to fully resume before scanning your finger.

 Fingerprint Reader Module

 The fingerprint reader module provides a high level of security for your computer.
 Make sure you have administrator's rights to your computer, and have a Windows password enabled for full security protection.